koniferous22/slido-task/README.md

-# slido-task
+# TODO

-Single page app for event administration
+for now deleted output of `npx create-react-app`, what an achievement